nilearn/nilearn/doc/glm/second_level_model.rst

 Refer to the example :ref:`sphx_glr_auto_examples_05_glm_second_level_models_plot_thresholding.py` for a guide to applying FPR, FDR and FWER corrections.
 These corrections are applied using the :func:`nilearn.stats.map_threshold` function.

-Within an activated cluster, not all voxels reprepsent true activation.
+Within an activated cluster, not all voxels represent true activation.
 To estimate true positives within a cluster, Nilearn provides the :func:`nilearn.stats.cluster_level_inference` function.
 An example with usage information is available here: :ref:`sphx_glr_auto_examples_05_glm_second_level_models_plot_proportion_activated_voxels.py`

 Voxel based morphometry